-ASE at ASSA Plenary
+ASE at ASSA 2016

 ASE Blog and Listserv

-Professor John B. Davis has started a listserv for ASE.
+Professor John B. Davis manages a listserv for ASE.
 The goals of this listserv are to increase communication, knowledge of research and activities, and opportunities for interaction between individuals within the social economics community.
 Any member of the list can send postings to the list by sending them to the list manager, and they will be posted if they fall within the range of the listserv functions above.
 Place your posting in the body of your message, and send to: email@example.com.
 For the subject heading use: ASE listserv

 Welcome to the Association for Social Economics